motrr/Galileo-iOS-SDK/frameworks/GalileoControl.framework/Resources/Galileo iOS Quick Start Guide-template.markdown

  -  To initiate a connection, access the shared Galileo instance and call the `waitForConnection` method.
 Typically you would also set the delegate prior to this call.

-        [Galileo sharedGalileo].delegate = self;
+        [GCGalileo sharedGalileo].delegate = self;
-        [[Galileo sharedGalileo] waitForConnection];
+        [[GCGalileo sharedGalileo] waitForConnection];

- - In order to be notified when a connection is established you must also implement the [`GalileoDelegate`](<GalileoDelegate>) protocol.
+ - In order to be notified when a connection is established you must also implement the [`GCGalileoDelegate`](<GCGalileoDelegate>) protocol.
 The following code snippet alerts the user when Galileo connects by implementing the `galileoDidConnect` method.

         - (void) galileoDidConnect
         {